 Wyke College has a broad range of courses to match student interests, ambitions and ability.
-Most students choose Wyke to study A levels or a BTEC Level 3 qualification but we also offer courses at Level 2.
+Most students choose Wyke to study A levels or a BTEC Level 3 qualification.
 The programme of study you will follow at Wyke will depend on your entry qualifications and of course your interests and future aspirations.

 Level 3 Study Programme